 What space would be available in the community?
 (Community Centre, Library, Common Space, Church, School, Home)

-We are currently working to finalize location, licensing, and finances.
+We have finalized our location and are currently working on licensing, and finances.
 Our hope is to open DPGH Peterborough as soon as possible.
 Stay tuned for updates on our blog.

 We believe that long-term alternative care for at-risk and abandoned children is best practiced within the family, not an institution.Trafficking of humans is considered one of the fastest growing criminal activities in the world today.
 Too often we have the mindset that this issue will only ever occur "somewhere else," when in fact it is happening right here at home.
 Because much of these events goes unreported, statistics are hard to collect.
 Some NGO's, based on reported incidents, estimate that 10,000 Canadians are trafficked domestically each year.